mnismt/codyplusplus/README.md

 # Cody++ README

-Cody++ is a VSCode extension that adds some missing features for developers who love Cody.
+Cody++ is a VSCode extension that adds some missing features for developers who enjoy Cody.

-This extension provides additional commands to enhance your development workflow with Cody.

-*Psst...
-This extension was developed with a little help from Cody too! :P*

 ## Requirements